DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/40_architecture/publishing/publishingMultipleRelationalDataSources.md

 ### Infrastructure
 1. The httpd terminates ssl, only ports 80 / 443 are accepted.

-### IDM
+### Authentication & Autorization
 1. Basic Authentication is used for authentication.
 2. Access Authorization is used for authorizing tenants.
+  a.
+Authoritzation is done by filtering url patterns.
+  b.
+By filtering url patterns, sparql will not be protected.
+Therefore different tenant repositories will be completly seperated on app-server level.
-Distinguished roles are
+3. Distinguished roles are
   a. public
   b. protected